 This is the question everyone asks, and the honest answer is: it depends on the weight, purity, and today's spot price.

 Here's a rough framework so you know what to expect.
-Gold dealers typically pay between 75% and 95% of the melt value of your gold.
+Gold dealers pay a percentage of the melt value of your gold.
 The exact percentage depends on the dealer, the volume you're selling, and the type of items.

-For a specific example: if gold spot is $3,000 per troy ounce and you bring in a 14K gold chain that weighs 20 grams, the math looks like this:
+For a specific example: if you bring in a 14K gold chain that weighs 20 grams, the math looks like this:

 - 20 grams x 58.3% (14K purity) = 11.66 grams of pure gold